encoredev/encore/docs/develop/client-generation.md

 For instance, if you had a service called `email` with a function `Send`, on the generated client you would call this using; `client.email.Send(...)`.

+For more tips and examples of using a generated JavaScript/Typescript client, see the [Integrate with a web frontend](/docs/how-to/integrate-frontend#generating-a-request-client) docs.

 ### Creating an instance